 “If we shift to the center or to the left, people will perceive us as inconsistent in upholding our values,” he said.
 “And, if they [the fundamentalist groups] have no place to channel their aspirations, they will become more savage.”

 He later criticized pollsters for being “premature in assuming Islamic parties face a bleak future”.

-it would not be easy for Islamic parties to win votes from hard-line
+Political analyst Arie Sujito from Yogyakarta-based Gadjah Mada University ( UGM ), however, said it would not be easy for Islamic parties to win votes from hard-line groups.

 Ary said that when it came to corruption, both secular and Muslim-based parties were in the same quandary.

 He said that some parties, like the Prosperous Justice Party ( PKS ), were aware of the difficulties in shifting completely to become fundamentalist parties.

 “They are trying to build an Islamic image while at the same time launching pragmatic programs.
 For instance, the party [PKS] once declared itself an open party at a meeting in Bali [in 2008],” he said.